Yasumoto/talks/2019/11/01/Fluently_NoSQL.md

 ^ We're almost there!
 Let's get up to Application Code!

-& We wire everything up in our `configure` function.
+^ We wire everything up in our `configure` function.

+^ We bootstrap credentials, then create our database.

 ----